HackTestes/NVML-GPU-Control/README.md

 ## Disclaimer

 * This project is NOT endorsed or sponsored by NVIDIA
-* This project is independent
+* This project is independent and not affiliated to NVIDIA

 ## Supported hardware